 - Probiotic supplement for the intestinal microbiome: In addition to diet, some functional supplements can help repopulate your intestinal tract with the “good guys” and improve your body’s absorption of nutrients, including calcium.
 Your microbiome also produces some of these vitamins, but it requires a high-quality probiotic or the addition of effective microorganisms, raw fermented foods.
 Fruits will help you feed the good bacteria with inulin.

 - Green powders: Greens deliver minerals in a natural composition.
-Grass juice powder, chlorella and microgreens add important nutritional value to the diet.
+Grass juice powder, greens from leaves (like moringa), green foods, and microgreens add important nutritional value to the diet.
 The minerals in greens alkalize and provide resources for the body, which helps to prevent the deficiencies that cause teeth weakness.

 - Silica: Silica has been shown to play a role in collagen and proteoglycan interaction (Rondanelly et al., 2021), both which are important in tooth health (see here and here).
 Silica can be taken via diatomaceous earth supplements, but it also exists in high quantities in fruits.
 On a frugivore or raw vegan diet, silica is not necessary as a supplement.